 This image is only covering the area on top of the background related to the shape of the character.
 See the space between his legs and you can see the white flower in the Background image.

 3rd picture also has the file extension PNG but not all the PNGs always have Transparent background.
-It totally depends during the creation of the file that either the application support that feature.
+It totally depends on the creation of the file and whether the application supports those features.
 Even PowerPoint support Save As PNG file type format but they are not transparent.
 Doesn’t matter if you are using a White Background Slide Color or any other; when exported as a PNG image through PowerPoint, it will always have a background that will hide the background objects.
 See Figure 1.2:

 A Graphic Designer can be an Animator but an Animator should also be a Graphic Designer.